 i.
 If the Board votes to expel, a written notice of expulsion will be mailed to the student/parent/guardian/representative.
 The notice will detail the length of the expulsion, that the expulsion is with services or without services, and where the student will receive educational services, if applicable.
-If the Board vote to expel occurs more than sixty (60) calendar days after the incident giving rise to the expulsion and the delay was not caused by the student's parent/guardian/representative, the length of expulsion will be reduced to reflect all but the first 60 days of the time already spent at an alternative site.
+If the vote occurs more than sixty (60) calendar days after the incident giving rise to the expulsion, the length of expulsion should be reduced to reflect time already spent at an alternative site.